 Gluten free cakes, gluten free pastries and gluten free bread galore, this is a must visit for you coeliacs.
 Eclairs, doughnuts, spinach and feta squares, crusty baguettes – Floris Foods have them all.
 I am a big fan of their olive baguette, and in the summer they often have lovely sandwiches that are perfect for picnic time at the lido.

-Another gluten free pancake stall, which is also vegan.
+Gluten free coconut pancakes, which are also vegan.
 I haven’t tried these guys yet but they are on my list!
+Find them at the top of the main market.

 I love cake